 In an effort to strengthen and improve the teacher education program, the EPP faculty analyzed all features of the program.
 The model which emerged is built upon the importance of consistency in identifying with the mission of the institution, state requirements and the knowledge from professional organizations in determining goals for producing competent educators.
-These goals are formulated on the belief that the professional education of teachers and other educations professionals is a joint responsibility shared by the School of Education, other schools within the College, and the public, private, and church-related schools of Mississippi.
+These goals are formulated on the belief that the professional education of teachers and other education professionals is a joint responsibility shared by the School of Education, other schools within the College, and the public, private, and church-related schools of Mississippi.
 The goals are that all teacher education candidates should:

-- 1. have a strong background in general education courses that provide an intellectual foundation in the liberal arts. - 2. have strong academic specializations. - 3. develop the ability to think critically about the issues of education, schooling, and the vocation of teaching in relation to an emerging personal educational philosophy. - 4. utilize the liberal arts and a multi-cultural perspective when working with diverse student populations. - 5. develop an underlying confidence necessary for creative and active instructional planning, classroom management, and teaching strategies based upon: - a. application of appropriate principles from developmental cognitive, humanistic behavioral psychology, and communications theory - b. critical analysis of educational methods, approaches and materials as well as a willingness to experiment with new programs - c. a knowledge for determining learning styles and developmental capacities of individual students. - 6. understand exceptional individuals and how to include these students in the regular classroom. - 7. communicate clearly and appropriately to non-student populations, such as teachers, administrators, service personnel, and parents. - 8. evaluate themselves for continuous personal and professional growth. - 9. exhibit strong, ethical decision-making evidenced through professional dispositions.
+- 1. Have a strong background in general education courses that provide an intellectual foundation in the liberal arts. - 2.
+Have strong academic specializations. - 3.
+Develop the ability to think critically about the issues of education, schooling, and the vocation of teaching in relation to an emerging personal educational philosophy. - 4.
+Utilize the liberal arts and a multi-cultural perspective when working with diverse student populations. - 5.
+Develop an underlying confidence necessary for creative and active instructional planning, classroom management, and teaching strategies based upon: - 6.
+Application of appropriate principles from developmental cognitive, humanistic behavioral psychology, and communications theory - 7.
+Critical analysis of educational methods, approaches and materials as well as a willingness to experiment with new programs - 8.
+A knowledge for determining learning styles and developmental capacities of individual students. - 9.
+Understand exceptional individuals and how to include these students in the regular classroom. - 10.
+Communicate clearly and appropriately to non-student populations, such as teachers, administrators, service personnel, and parents. - 11.
+Evaluate themselves for continuous personal and professional growth. - 12.
+Exhibit strong, ethical decision-making evidenced through professional dispositions.